infobip-community/infobip-api-node-sdk/README.md

 For the `@infobip-api/sdk` package versioning we use the [Semantic Versioning](https://semver.org) scheme.

-[Node.js 14](https://nodejs.org/en/about/releases/) is minimum supported version by this SDK.
+[Node.js 14](https://nodejs.org/en/about/releases/) is the minimum supported version by this SDK.

 ## License